MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/guarded-deploy-host.md

 To deploy a code integrity policy to a guarded host managed by VMM, complete the following steps:

 1. [Create a code integrity policy](/windows-server/virtualization/guarded-fabric-shielded-vm/guarded-fabric-deployment-overview) for each reference host in your environment.
-You'll need a different CI policy for each unique hardware and software configuration of your guarded hosts.
+You need a different CI policy for each unique hardware and software configuration of your guarded hosts.
 2. Store the CI policies in a secure file share.
 The computer accounts for each guarded host require **read access** to the share.
 Only trusted administrators should have write access.
 3. In the VMM console, select **Settings** > **Host Guardian Service Settings**.
 4. Under the Code Integrity Policies section, select **Add** and specify a friendly name and the path to a CI policy.
 Repeat this step for each unique CI policy.
 Ensure to name your policies in a manner that will help you identify which policy should be applied to which hosts.